NetworkBlockDevice/nbd/doc/proto.md

     - Servers MUST NOT send `NBD_REP_ERR_UNSUP` as a reply to this message if they do not also send it as a reply to the `NBD_OPT_SELECT` message.

+### `WRITE_ZEROES` extension

+There exist some cases when a client knows that the data it is going to write is all zeroes.
+Such cases include mirroring or backing up a device implemented by a sparse file.
+With current NBD command set, the client has to issue `NBD_CMD_WRITE` command with zeroed payload and transfer these zero bytes through the wire.
+The server has to write the data onto disk, effectively losing the sparseness.

+To remedy this, a `WRITE_ZEROES` extension is envisioned.
+This extension adds one new command and one new command flag.

+* `NBD_CMD_WRITE_ZEROES` (6)

+    A write request with no payload.
+Length and offset define the location and amount of data to be zeroed.

+    The server MUST zero out the data on disk, and then send the reply message.
+The server MAY send the reply message before the data has reached permanent storage.

+    A client MUST NOT send a write zeroes request unless `NBD_FLAG_SEND_WRITE_ZEROES` was set in the transmission flags field.

+    If the `NBD_FLAG_SEND_FUA` flag was set in the transmission flags field, the client MAY set the flag `NBD_CMD_FLAG_FUA` in the command flags field.
+    If this flag was set, the server MUST NOT send the reply until it has ensured that the newly-zeroed data has reached permanent storage.

+    If the flag `NBD_CMD_FLAG_MAY_TRIM` was set by the client in the command flags field, the server MAY use trimming to zero out the area, but it MUST ensure that the data reads back as zero.

+    If an error occurs, the server SHOULD set the appropriate error code in the error field.
+The server MAY then close the connection.

+The server SHOULD return `ENOSPC` if it receives a write zeroes request including one or more sectors beyond the size of the device.
+It SHOULD return `EPERM` if it receives a write zeroes request on a read-only export.

+The extension adds the following new command flag:

+- bit 1, `NBD_CMD_FLAG_MAY_TRIM`; valid during `NBD_CMD_WRITE_ZEROES`.
+  SHOULD be set to 1 if the client allows the server to use trim to perform the requested operation.
+The client MAY send `NBD_CMD_FLAG_MAY_TRIM` even if `NBD_FLAG_SEND_TRIM` was not set in the transmission flags field.

 ## About this file